Denis2054/Transformers-for-NLP-2nd-Edition/README.md

 14.Interpreting Black Box Transformer Models<br>
 15.From NLP to Task-Agnostic Transformer Models<br>
 16.The Emergence of Transformer-Driven Copilots<br>
-Appendix I: Terminology of Transformer Models<br>
+17.The Consolidation of Suprahuman Transformers with OpenAI's ChatGPT and GPT-4 Appendix I: Terminology of Transformer Models<br>
 Appendix II: Hardware Constraints for Transformer Models<br>
 And more!